Oscar Wilde’s The Importance of Being Earnest at the Walnut Street Theatre, Philadelphia

 All this is a shame for Daniel Fredrick as I did so like him in Mickle Street when he played the youthful Oscar meeting Walt Whitman.
 But his Algernon evinced an irritating manner not seen since Tom Hulce was a lad.
 And while it may have been appropriate for Hulce to have played Mozart as an obnoxious prodigy, Wilde gives Algernon “great truths” to ponder, witty remarks to say, and a subversive lifestyle to live.
 He should be played as a cynic not as a perky, posturing, fresh-faced refugee from the Drones Club.
 Consequently, the actor misses most opportunities to impart humor by misplacing inflexion.
 He even throws off his own timing.
 For instance, his line “now that I look at the inscription inside” when handling Jack’s cigarette case is delivered BEFORE he actually opens it.

-The most egregious instance of this is the handling of Wilde’s vignette of the cash-poor aristocrat being served bills he cannot pay on a silver salver by his subservient butler—followed by the sherry.
-If the theatre has an artistic director, which seems problematic, such a person needs to know this is Irony, and there’s more to its transatlantic treatment than callow pandering to PBS viewers like you with Downton Abbey sets and Bertie Wooster caricatures.
+The most egregious instance of this is the handling of Wilde’s ironic vignette of the cash-poor aristocrat being served bills he cannot pay on a silver salver by his subservient butler—followed by the sherry.
+If the theatre has an artistic director, which seems problematic, such a person needs to know this is Satire, and there’s more to its transatlantic treatment than callow pandering to PBS viewers like you with Downton Abbey sets and Bertie Wooster caricatures.
 Thus, our Algy, rather than giving us a stylized line in supercilious disdain as he discards the demands of the commercial classes, instead leaps about with arm-waving, eye-popping, over-reactions straight out of Tex Avery.
 If this were Earnest—The Cartoon it might be great pantomime, but the scene calls for social commentary not second-rate comedy.

 Then take Miss Prism.
 Please.
 Owing to her incomprehensible muttering at the start of Act II the play was fully thirty seconds into the dialogue before I realized it had restarted.
 Inattention to scene setting dialogue is one thing—merely a lack of technique and stage presence.
 More monstrous is when key moments are also treated like marginalia.